ibm-cloud-docs/dns-svcs/troubleshooting.md

 {: help}
 {: support}

-  * By default, only VPCs created on or after 10/09/2019 are enabled to use with Private DNS.
+  * By default, only VPCs created on or after 10/09/2019 are enabled to use DNS Services.
   * For VPCs created as a permitted network before that date, review https://www.ibm.com/support/pages/node/1086243 to contact IBM Support and get the VPC CSE enabled.
 You are then able to add this VPC for your DNS zone.

 ## Unable to add permitted network